• facebook

 Configure Exchange certificates

-Various Exchange client services, such as Outlook Anywhere and Exchange ActiveSync, depend on the proper configuration of certificates to function optimally.
-If you already possess a TCS certificate, you have the option to seamlessly integrate it with the new Exchange system either by modifying the host names or procuring a fresh certificate from a trusted third-party vendor.
+Multiple Exchange client services (Outlook Anywhere and Exchange ActiveSync) require some certificates to run effectively.
+If you have an existing TCS certificate, you can add it to the new Exchange by changing the host names or buying a new one from a third-party vendor.

 1. In the Exchange Admin Center of Exchange Server 2016, open an empty Microsoft Management Console.